luminovang/documentation/global/functions.md

 ### root

-Get the application root directory of your project.
-Optionally pass a path to append the the root directory, all return path will be converted to `unix` or `windows` directory separator style.
+Get the application root directory of your project anywhere, optionally pass a path to append the the root directory, all return path will be converted to `unix` or `windows` directory separator style.

 ```php
 function root(string $suffix = ''): string